 For a comparison of the features provided by App Engine, GKE, and Compute Engine, see Choosing a computing option.
 If you are thinking of using App Engine, you need to choose either the standard or flexible environment.
 For a comparison of the two environments, see Choosing an App Engine environment.

 About the computing option limitations

-You can view metrics for your API and links to Stackdriver logs and traces on the Endpoints Services page in the GCP Console.
+You can view metrics for your API and links to Google Cloud's operations suite logs and traces on the Endpoints Services page in the Cloud Console.

 App Engine standard generation 1 environment limitations

 Endpoints for the App Engine standard generation 1 environment historically used Endpoints Frameworks, which only supports the Java 8 and Python 2.7 runtime environments.

 Because the App Engine standard environment didn't support multi-container deployments when Endpoints Frameworks was under development, Endpoints Frameworks doesn't use ESP.
 Instead, Endpoints Frameworks includes a built-in API gateway that provides API management features that are comparable to the features that ESP provides for Endpoints for OpenAPI and Endpoints for gRPC.